Positivism

 ‘Events,’ of course, not within the logic of science and positivism, but within a logic that grants events the capability of being in themselves (as facts) meaningful, in themselves speaking events.

-Giegerich contrasts the positivistic logic of science, which renders events mute, with a mythological logic in which events are intrinsically meaningful—establishing positivism as the historical foreclosure of the mythological mode of being-in-the-world.
+Giegerich contrasts the positivist logic of science — which renders events mute data — with a mythological logic in which events carry intrinsic meaning, arguing that psychology requires the latter.

 Giegerich, Wolfgang, The Soul’s Logical Life Towards a Rigorous Notion of, 2020supporting